danieldickison/transmission-site/collaborate.markdown

 Thank you for viewing our Textile Talk!
 Here are some resources for you to learn more, get involved and support our work.

-As a reminder, we are fundraising to make 5 more quilts.
+We are fundraising to make 5 more quilts.
 Each quilt costs $2000 to pay up to 10 trans artists working across textiles, words, sound and photography.
 We would be so grateful if you have the means to contribute financially - some people like to fully sponsor a quilt, others opt for co-sponsorhip, and others support by "sponsoring an artist" for $200.
 Smaller numbers are perfect too, as in, any amount helps!!!
 Whatever is possible for you, we are grateful for the chance to keep making this work in a way that supports our community.
 It is rare for quilters to be paid meaningfully for our work.
 It is especially rare for trans/queer artists to be given the chance to do so.
 Remember, 91% of all money we raise goes directly to trans artists.

 [project website](https://transquilts.net/)